Contemporary Art quilts and textile art can look better with facings than with bindings.

 Hi there, I'm Clara.
 I'm a prolific artist who uses textiles as my medium.

-Within the space of one year, I created 50 PLUS pieces of stitched drawings using my sewing machine.
 I've exhibited my artwork in galleries and museums across the USA and my works can be found in several private collections.

 "Clara!!
 I’ve enjoyed your class, it was clear and I’m going to try this new way to finish my quilts".